|

 why wasn’t he called by the defendant?”
 (906)

-“these things” refers to “this copy of Dr. Rosenheck’s
+“these things” refers to “this copy of Dr.

-report” (905) the prosecutor
+Rosenheck’s report” (905) the prosecutor was waving at the

-summation and specifically “these things” are the
+jurors during his summation and specifically “these things”

-Mrs. Wirschning stated to Dr. Rosenheck to be her total
+injuries and doctor treatments Mrs. Wirschning stated to Dr.

-claim for damages against
+Rosenheck to be her total claim for damages against the Allstate

-the typewritten report of Dr. Rosenheck in
+Insurance Company typed on the typewritten report of Dr. Rosenheck

-Wirschning’s physical examination By Dr. Rosenheck; who
+in reference to Mrs. Wirschning’s physical examination By Dr.

-examined the portions of her body she claimed were injured and that
+Rosenheck; who specifically examined the portions of her body she

-constituted her total claim for damages against Allstate Insurance
+claimed were injured and that constituted her total claim for

-Bursitis of the right shoulder and bruises of the
+right shoulder and bruises of the right thigh.
+(Defendant’s Exhibit

-Evidence)
+I in Evidence)

 Throughout the trial and especially during his final summation the

-the defendant was guilty because the defendant did
+prosecutor stated the defendant was guilty because the defendant did

-not produce any witnesses to disprove the
+not produce any witnesses to disprove the indictment, which

 is ground for reversal (Peo. v.
 Carbonaro 301 N.Y.
 39,42; Peo. v.

-278 N.Y.
+Manning 278 N.Y.
 40, 43).

 Detective Alva Becker: was